Framework-R-D/phlex-design/doc/conceptual_design.rst

 Instead of expressing scientific workflows as monolithic functions to be executed, workflows are factorized into composable algorithms that operate on data products passed among them :need:`DUNE 1`, :need:`DUNE 111`, :need:`DUNE 20`.
 These algorithms then serve as operators to higher-order functions (HOFs) that operate on *data-product sequences*.

-To guide the discussion of Phlex's conceptual model, we refer to :numref:`workflow`, which shows a fictitious workflow that creates vertices from simulated energy deposits.
+To guide the discussion of Phlex's conceptual model, we refer to :numref:`workflow`, which shows a small fictitious workflow that creates vertices from simulated energy deposits.
 Various framework aspects are demonstrated by that figure:

    *data-flow graph*